Are You Ready to Be the 100th Monkey?

 Many of these IPOs will be exorbitantly priced, with the promoters and their VCs, trying to make a quick buck, trying to take advantage of the high valuations that currently prevail.

-The IPOs will be promoted big time by its investment bankers, the pink press, the business news channels, the social media influencers, the brokerage analysts and so on.
+The IPOs this week will be promoted big time by its investment bankers, the pink press, the business news channels, the social media influencers, the brokerage analysts and so on.
 They will do anything and everything to justify the high valuations.

 One fashion-cosmetics retail company going public, has had brokers justifying valuations, based on 2041 earnings and I kid you not: "Fashion business is trading at just 10x FY2041 earnings", one broker wrote analytically in their IPO note.
 Recommendation?
 Subscribe.
 Obviously!

 Stories will be told over and over again.

 Because as human beings who have already made a lot of money in the last eighteen months, the prospective investors in the IPOs this week will prefer to be told stories that tell them that a lot more money will be made in the time to come.